ulrich-hansen/desktop-theme-kit/readme.markdown

 At the moment, desktop-theme-kit is supposed to be installed in two steps:

-1. The .deb-package makes the groundwork.
+1. The .deb-package lays the groundwork.
 It installs all the files needed, updates debian-alternatives, sets some symbolic links and configuration files.

 2. The install script "update-desktop-theme" lets you select a theme.
 It points all necessary configuration files to the pictures you want to use, using Debian alternatives whenever possible.